orthodoX/recipey/README.md

 The only way to do a proper mocking would be I guess to use the `vcr` gem, and when I checked the contentful gem source code, I realized [they used the same approach](https://github.com/contentful/contentful.rb/blob/master/spec/entry_spec.rb).
 VCR has it's own downside as well, if it's used to much in the test suite, it will drastically impact the overall execution time.

-So, to conclude it, I decided not to mock the tests at all (which makes execution a bit slower), since doing it properly would take me much more time which I didn't plan for this exercise.
+So, at the end, I decided not to mock the tests at all (which makes execution a bit slower), since doing it properly would take me much more time which I didn't plan for this exercise.
 Which means the tests are not perfect, but they should be enough to give you a clue how do I write them generally.

 ## Conclusion

-If you guys have any additional questions regqrding my solution, I'd be more than happy to discuss it with you.
+If you guys have any additional questions regarding my solution, I'd be more than happy to discuss them with you.
 Happy reviewing!